Amannor/redhat_final_proj/README.md

 More specifically, in this project we aimed at showing the feasibility of a specific test prioritization scheme in a Red Hat project.
 The test prioritization scheme is based on the article ["Selective Test Prediction" by Facebook reseacrh](https://research.fb.com/wp-content/uploads/2020/12/Predictive-Test-Selection.pdf) (hereinafter referd to as "the FB article").
 The Red Hat product we implemented this on is the [OpenShift project](https://github.com/openshift/origin).
-As will be detailed below, the heavy lifting of this implementation (both in coding and computation resources) was creating a coherent and relevant dataset.
+As will be detailed below, the heavy lifting of this implementation (in terms of coding and computation resources, run time etc.) was creating a coherent dataset of sufficient size.

 ### Partner